We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Shopify Point of Sale (POS)

-A particularly strong feature offered by Shopify that deserves a special mention — and one that helps it stand out from its competitors — is its comprehensive Point of Sale (POS) features.
+A particularly strong feature offered by Shopify, and one that helps it stand apart from its competitors, its comprehensive Point of Sale (POS) features.

 Shopify’s POS system is bundled with all its plans, and lets you use the platform to sell not just online but in physical locations too.
 A wide range of hardware is available — card readers, barcode scanners, tills, receipt printers etc. — to help you do this.